 After repeated warnings, Church leaders began in 1909 to take action against the membership of those who continued to enter new plural unions.

-Over about twenty years, scattered individuals in and out of the LDS Church attempted to practice plural marriage without permission.
-Between 1904 and the 1920s, patriarchs, unauthorized temple sealers, and former apostles performed plural ceremonies without authority.
+Between 1904 and the 1920s, scattered individuals in and out of the LDS Church attempted to practice plural marriage without implementing the sealing priesthood authority held by the senior apostle and President of the Church of Jesus Christ of Latter-day Saints.
+Over about twenty years, patriarchs, unauthorized temple sealers, and former apostles performed plural ceremonies without authorization.

-No organization existed among these maverick polygamists nor did they assert during those years the possession of special priesthood keys that transcended LDS Church authority.
-However, starting in 1921, Lorin C. Woolley claimed ordination to a previously unheard of priesthood office that ostensibly could authorize new plural marriages.
+No organization existed among these maverick polygamists nor did they assert during those years the possession of special priesthood keys that transcended Church authority.
+However, starting in 1921, Lorin C. Woolley claimed ordination to a previously dubious and previously unheard of priesthood office that ostensibly could authorize new plural marriages.

 During these decades, other men came forward describing their own novel priesthood ordinations.
-In 1935, Elden Kingston asserted his own unique claims.
-Twenty years later the LeBaron brothers developed their own distinctive offices and authorities.
-During these years and afterwards, dozens of other “Mormon fundamentalist” polygamists entered the scene with their novel interpretations and priesthood claims.5
+In 1935, Elden Kingston asserted his unique claims.
+Twenty years later the LeBaron brothers developed distinctive offices and authorities.
+During these years and afterward, dozens of other “Mormon fundamentalist” polygamists entered the scene with their novel interpretations and priesthood claims.5

 Today The Church of Jesus Christ of Latter-day Saints excommunicates anyone preaching or practicing plural marriage, confirms that officiators in such marriages possess no genuine priesthood authority to perform them, and denies any validity to such unions.
 Yet, upwards of 38,000 individuals, most of them in the Mountain West, have chosen the polygamist lifestyle.